MatthiasBurger-Coder/onlineShopSkeleton/README.md

 ## Architecture Overview

-The project follows a clean architecture approach with distinct layers:
+The project implements a hexagonal architecture (also known as ports and adapters architecture) with clear separation of concerns:

 ### Domain Layer
-Contains the core business logic, entities, and business rules:
+The core of the application, containing business logic, entities, and business rules:
-- **Models**: Simple, immutable domain entities (Cart, Customer, Order)
+- **Models**: Simple, immutable domain entities (Cart, Customer, Order) implemented as Java records
 - **States**: State classes implementing the State pattern for each entity
 - **Events**: Event classes representing state change triggers
-- **Ports**: Interfaces defining the required infrastructure capabilities
+- **Ports**: Interfaces (with "Port" suffix) defining the required capabilities from outside the domain

+The domain layer is completely independent of external frameworks and infrastructure details, following the dependency inversion principle.

 ### Application Layer
 Orchestrates the flow of data and coordinates domain operations: